jamatali/C-C-Journey/README.md

 Structures (also called structs) are a way to group several related variables into one place.
 Each variable in the structure is known as a member of the structure.

 Unlike an array, a structure can contain many different data types (int, string, bool, etc.).

+# References:

+A reference variable is a "reference" to an existing variable, and it is created with the & operator: